atomisthq/docs/docs/reference-docs/rug-kinds.md

 **Parameters**

-arg0 : class java.lang.String : No Description
+annotation : class java.lang.String : The string name of the annotation to look for

 ### `majorProblem`